marslicy/StereoMIS-Dataset-in-Pytorch/README.md

 ## Prepare the Python Environment

 I tried to avoid any non-common packages when writing the code.

 Create a python environment with

 - PyTorch
 - Torchvision
-- opencv-python
+- opencv-python`

+## Acknowledgement

+Code is adapted from https://github.com/aimi-lab/robust-pose-estimator